-- Add the tamarind paste and the ground masala paste.
-Stir well to mix and allow the mixture to come to a boil.
+- Add the tamarind paste or vinegar and the ground masala paste.
+Stir well to mix and allow the sauce to come to a boil.
 Reduce to a simmer and cook for about five minutes.

-- Garnish with coriander leaves, and serve hot with some rice or a crusty bread.
+- Garnish with cilantro and serve hot with rice or bread.